Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity and Blowup

-where $K$ is some constant depending on $\gamma,\lambda$, and the vector fields $\psi_i$ used in the definition of $C(u,v)$. \end{proposition} \begin{proof} It suffices to prove the proposition for any (zero-momentum, symmetric) basic local cascade operator:
+for all $u\in L^{p_1}$ and $v\in W^{1,p_2}$.
+The constant $K$ depends on $\gamma,\lambda$, and the vector fields $\psi_i$ used in the definition of $C(u,v)$. \end{proposition} \begin{proof} It suffices to prove the proposition for any (zero-momentum, symmetric) basic local cascade operator:

 Since the sum above is absolutely convergent, we can divide the operator $C$ into two parts:

 and $C^-(u,v):= C(u,v) - C^+(u,v)$.
 By a change of variables we observe that

 By the absolute convergence of the sum, we may bound each component in turn.
 We begin with $C^-$, which is the more straightforward term.
 We observe that